agusev/mastermind/README.md

 ├── models
 ```

-*\* `models/index.js` is a part of `Sequelize` ORM and will not used in this project. `pg-promise` will be used instead.
-Will keep here for possible future use.*
+*\* `models/index.js` is a part of `Sequelize` ORM and will not be used in this project. `pg-promise` will be used instead.
+Will keep it here for possible future use.*
 </li>

 <li>
 After having set the database, I created database schemas for <code>Users</code> and <code>Games</code> tables that would
-automatically migrate during th first run.
+automatically migrate during the first run.

 *code structure:*
 ```